 Value Chain Analysis

-According to the latest research report, the global automotive electric bus market is segmented on the basis of charging technology, vehicle type, and region.
+According to the latest research report, the global market is segmented on the basis of charging technology, vehicle type, and region.
 Charging technology is further distributed into autonomous and non-autonomous.
 On the basis of vehicle type, the market is segmented on the basis of light-duty electric, heavy-duty electric, and hybrid-electric bus.

 The market is segmented on the basis of charging technology, vehicle type, and region.
 The global automotive electric bus market trend is expected to witness decent growth during the forecast period.